tourism accreditation in australia

 Star Ratings Australia are fond of claiming that their ratings are official and independent; that at least sounds pretty good and doesn't seem too much to expect.
 You might also expect that their rating would give a reasonably reliable indication of the standard of facilities on offer.

-We've generally had better experiences at non-rated or self-rated establishments that star-rated ones.
+We've generally had better experiences at non-rated or self-rated establishments than star-rated ones, which we now avoid.
 Perhaps that is because the star-rated ones are usually bigger with no owners on site; perhaps it is because they don't have to take personal responsibility for their ratings.
-Anyway, we don't like their advertising; we avoid star-rated establishments and RAC products in general.

 Amongst the things we have found at star-rated establishments (4 stars or higher) are: